 Another bright security idea – if you’re already at your animal limit – would be to purchase a predator sensor light, which is the perfect way to scare off nocturnal predators during those long winter nights.

 Protecting your flock over the cooler months is actually quite easy so long as you are prepared and aware of the slightly increased risk.
 Clearing excess food, reinforcing your coop and ensuring that your girls are locked up by sundown are just some of the ways you can keep them safe.
-Ultimately, ensuring that your flock is protected by a strong, sturdy coop, reinforced by top quality galvanised wire meshing, like the Taj Mahal, Penthouse and Mansion coops, is the best way to put up a strong defence against predators, not just in winter, but all year round.
+Ultimately, ensuring that your flock is protected by a strong, sturdy coop, reinforced by top quality galvanised wire meshing, is the best way to put up a strong defence against predators, not just in winter, but all year round.